The Structure of the Marimba

 How do you tune the harmonics of a marimba?

 Harmonics are tones that sound at the same time as the fundamental tone.
 They have frequencies that are even multiples of the fundamental tone's frequency.
 Several harmonics sound out at once, becoming some of the elements that give rise to timbre.
-The marimba is tuned so that the first harmonic has a frequency that is four times that of the fundamental tone, and the next harmonic has one that is 10 times the frequency.
-If the fundamental tone is a C, then the first harmonic is the C two octaves higher, and the next harmonic is slightly more than one octave higher, an E. As an experiment, try hitting the C tone plate and the tone plate for its harmonic E in alternation.
+The low end of the concert marimba is tuned so that the first harmonic has a frequency that is four times that of the fundamental tone, and the next harmonic has one that is 10 times the frequency.
+If the fundamental tone is a C, then the first harmonic is the C two octaves higher, and the next harmonic is slightly more than one octave higher, an E. Try hitting the C tone plate and the tone plate for its harmonic E in alternation.
 It should be clear that the E tone is audible within the C note.

 To lower the pitch of the fundamental tone, sand down the anti-node